saurabhlondhe/hitchens/_posts/2019-3-1-intro-to-git.md

 ---

-Try using git daily becasue more you use git, the more comfortable you'll.
+Try using git daily because more you use git, the more comfortable you'll.

 Git for pro will be available soon.